-Therefore, every party involved in a transaction is responsible for initiating a voluntary proceeding if the act or contract is deemed to be against DL 211.
+Therefore, every party involved in a transaction may be considered responsible for initiating a voluntary proceeding if the act or contract is deemed to be against DL 211.
+As explained before, there has been only one case in which the FNE has challenged a transaction already completed and requested the imposition of fines against the merged companies.